BoomPowbep/webpack-starter/README.md

 ## Usage

-**The project needs to be on a server root directory to work properly.**
+**The public folder needs to be on a server root directory to work properly.**

 ### Overview